MeshFEM/catamari/docs/quickstart.rst

   factorization.RefinedSolve(
       matrix, refined_solve_control, &right_hand_sides.view);

+Catamari's sparse-direct solver (like CHOLMOD before it [ChenEtAl-2008]_), by default, dynamically chooses between a right-looking multifrontal method and an up-looking simplicial approach based upon the arithmetic intensity of the factorization.
+The former approach is used for sufficiently high arithmetic intensity (and operation count), while the latter is used for sufficiently small and/or sparse factorizations.
+This default strategy can be overridden by modifying the :samp:`catamari::LDLControl::supernodal_strategy` member variable of the control structure from its default value of :samp:`catamari::kAdaptiveSupernodalStrategy` to either :samp:`catamari::kSupernodalFactorization` or :samp:`catamari::kScalarFactorization`.

 There is also support for efficiently factoring sequences of matrices with identical sparsity patterns, but different numerical values, via the member function